Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/part_4_fixing_ui.md

 :::

-Okay, both are the inside the same big if statement, and the second occurrence happens inside an if that checks for `HasTag(CTAG.dish_bonus)`.
+Okay, both are the inside the same big if statement, and the second occurrence happens inside another if that checks for `HasTag(CTAG.dish_bonus)`.
 Going in game and testing we'll see our probe triggers when hovering any item in our inventory and when we open the crafting window, this seems a good enough place for us to patch.
 We do have other options, but this time we're going with the "brute force-ish" solution. ~~GoAwayFreshClothI'mNotDoingTranspilerPatches~~

 ::: details A Little context
 Hey, I'm writing most of this guide out of memory, it has been several days since I've actually completed the code (Even though I haven't released it yet), so there might be some discrepancies between how I am presenting the steps here to what actually happened, as I'm noticing now, I don't really remember much of this part, but i feel it took longer than it should've...